SEA Newsletter

-The Scholars and Early-Stage Advancement (SEA) Initiative seeks to strengthen the cancer research workforce by identifying, recruiting, and supporting graduate and post-doctoral scholars.
-This initiative will work to expand opportunities and foster excellence amongst all trainees pursuing biomedical research careers.
+The Scholars and Early-Stage Investigator Advancement (SEA) Initiative seeks to strengthen the cancer research workforce by identifying, recruiting, and supporting students (undergraduate, graduate), post-doctoral fellows, and early-stage investigators*.
+This initiative will work to expand opportunities and foster excellence amongst all trainees pursuing cancer research and research-related careers.

 The SEA Initiative will: